galaxyproject/training-material/topics/metagenomics/tutorials/metatranscriptomics/content.md

 >
 > 2. Inspect the log file (`Log`)
 >
+{: .hands_on }

+{% endunless %}

+**SortMeRNA** {% icon tool %} removes any reads identified as rRNA from our dataset, and outputs a log file with more information about this filtering.

->    > ### {% icon question %} Questions
+> ### {% icon question %} Questions
+>
+> View the log file output from **SortMeRNA** {% icon tool %}, and scroll down to the
+> `Results` section.
+>
+> 1. How many reads have been processed?
+> 2. How many reads have been identified as rRNA given the log file?
+> 3. Which type of rRNA are identified?
+Which organisms are we then expected to identify?
+>
->    >
+> > ### {% icon solution %} Solution
 > > 1.
-How many reads have been processed?
+518,108 reads are processed: 259,054 for forward and 259,054 for reverse (given the **Cutadapt** report)
 > > 2.
-How many reads have been identified as rRNA given the log file?
->    > 3.
-Which type of rRNA are identified?
-Which organisms are we then expected to identify?
->    >
->    > > ### {% icon solution %} Solution
->    > > 1.
-518,108 reads are processed: 259,054 for forward and 259,054 for reverse (given the **Cutadapt** report)
->    > > 2.
 Out of the 518,108 reads, 136,622 (26%) have passed the e-value threshold and are identified as rRNA.
 The proportion of rRNA sequences is then quite high (around 40%), compared to metagenomics data where usually they represent < 1% of the sequences.
 Indeed there are only few copies of rRNA genes in genomes, but they are expressed a lot for the cells.
->    > >    Some of the aligned reads are forward (resp. reverse) reads but the corresponding reverse (resp. forward) reads are not aligned.
+> >    Some of the aligned reads are forward (resp. reverse) reads but the corresponding reverse (resp. forward) reads are not aligned.
 As we choose *"If one of the paired-end reads aligns and the other one does not"*: `Output both reads to rejected file (--paired_out)`, if one read in a pair does not align, both go to unaligned.
->    > > 3.
+> > 3.
 The 20.18% rRNA reads are 23S bacterial rRNA, 2.62% 16S bacterial rRNA and 2.22% 18S eukaryotic rRNA.
 We then expect to identify mostly bacteria but also probably some archae (18S eukaryotic rRNA).
->    > {: .solution }
+> {: .solution }
->    {: .question}
+{: .question}
->
-{: .hands_on}

 ## Interlace forward and reverse reads

 Tools for taxonomic and functional annotations need a single file as input, even with paired-end data.
-We need to join the two separate files (forward and reverse) to create a single interleaced file, using **FASTQ interlacer**, in which the forward reads have `/1` in their id and reverse reads `/2`.
+We need to join the two separate files (forward and reverse) to create a single interleaced file, using **FASTQ interlacer** {% icon tool %}, in which the forward reads have `/1` in their id and reverse reads `/2`.
 The join is performed using sequence identifiers (headers), allowing the two files to contain differing ordering.
 If a sequence identifier does not appear in both files, it provides a separate file.

-We will run **FASTQ interlacer** on the outputs of **Cutadapt** and on the unaligned (non rRNA) reads from **SortMeRNA**.
+We use **FASTQ interlacer** {% icon tool %} on the outputs of **Cutadapt** {% icon tool %} and on the unaligned (non-rRNA) reads from **SortMeRNA** {% icon tool %} to prepare for downstream analysis

+{% unless include.short %}

-> ### {% icon hands_on %} Hands-on:
+> ### {% icon hands_on %} Hands-on: Interlace FastQ files
 >
 > 1. **FASTQ interlacer** {% icon tool %} with the following parameters:
 >    - *"Type of paired-end datasets"*: `2 separate datasets`